- Familiarize yourself with the codebook for the Email dataset below.

 - Import/load the Email dataset.

 - In this assignment we will focus on predicting whether an email is spam or not.
 Determine the number of emails that make up this data set and the proportion of the emails that were spam.
+(That is, you want to construct a univariate frequency table – something we did on Mini-Assignment 2).
 Answer Question 1 below.

-- We will start with a simple spam filter that will only use a single predictor “attachment” to classify a message as spam or not.
-Determine what proportion of emails with an attachment are spam and what proportion of emails without an attachment are spam.
+- Determine what proportion of emails with an attachment are spam and what proportion of emails without an attachment are spam.
+(That is, you want to find the appropriate conditional percent – look for appropriate code under `bivariate’).
 Answer Question 2 below.